indraantoor/Find-A-City/README.md

   npm install
 ```

 3. Create a ".env" (name it exactly like mentioned -> <b>.env</b>) file in Find A City Directory.
-Directory for the ".env" file will look like below.
+The path for the ".env" file will look like below.

 ```sh
   Find A City/.env